 Rep. Joseph Perry (D) introduced House Bill 1827 (LD1827) last December.
-The proposed law would allow licensed marijuana retailers to deliver cannabis products to residential buildings with some restrictions.
-The law would allow delivery “regardless of whether the municipality has approved the operation of marijuana stores.”
+The new law allows licensed marijuana retailers to deliver cannabis products to residential buildings with some restrictions.
+The law allows delivery “regardless of whether the municipality has approved the operation of marijuana stores.”
 This would expand access to marijuana throughout the entire state.
-The proposed law would also allow cannabis retailers to offer curbside pickup.
+The law also allows cannabis retailers to offer curbside pickup.

 The House approved the final version of LD1827by a 72-60 vote.
 The Senate passed the measure by a 19-14 vote.
 Gov. Janet Mills took no action on the measure before the signing deadline and the bill became law without her signature on April 26.
 The law will go into effect on July 19.